MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/differences-from-windows-powershell.md

 ### Be aware of .NET method changes

-While .NET method changes are not specific to PowerShell, they can affect your scripts, especially if you are calling .NET method directly.
+While .NET method changes are not specific to PowerShell, they can affect your scripts, especially if you are calling .NET methods directly.
 Also, there might be new overloads for constructors.
-This can have an impact on how you create objects using `New-Object` or the `[type]::new() method.
+This can have an impact on how you create objects using `New-Object` or the `[type]::new()` method.

 For example, .NET added overloads to the `[System.String]::Split()` method that aren't available in .NET Framework 4.5.
 The following list shows the overloads for the `Split()` method available in